BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-right-desktop"
 %}

-New technologies can take decades to reach adoption by mainstream audiences.
-Bitcoin is still early in the adoption curve, which affects research in multiple ways.
-Early adopters have different use cases and needs than users who will discover Bitcoin in the future.
-Products designed for today's user base may be inappropriate soon.
+New technologies can take decades to reach mainstream adoption.
+Bitcoin is, in our opinion, still on its way up the adoption curve, which means it and we are early.
+This affects research in multiple ways.
+Early adopters have different use cases and needs than users who adopt Bitcoin ten years from now.
+Products designed today could be outdated by the time that the early majority embraces Bitcoin.

-Secondly, as the technology is maturing, its capabilities evolve as well.
-Scaling and performance improvements make complex transactions more affordable, better privacy, and security properties allow individuals to [self-custody](/guide/designing-products/principles/#self-custody) more comfortably and much more.
+Secondly, as Bitcoin matures, its capabilities will evolve.
+Scaling and performance improvements will make complex transactions more affordable, private, and secure.
+These properties will make early and later adopters more comfortable embracing bitcoin both as a store of value and as a medium of exchanges.

 There is an interplay between the size of the user base and the maturity of the technology.

-For user research, this means that findings may become outdated quicker as they are closely linked to a specific point in time.
+For user research, this means that as development accelerates, so will the obsoletion of past user research.

 <!--